hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 * Resolving conflicts in rare cases where subteams are unable to reach consensus.

-The root team includes stakeholders who are actively involved in the Sawtooth community and have expertise within the project.
+The root team includes stakeholders who are actively involved in the Grid community and have expertise within the project.
 Subteam leaders are chosen from the root team.